EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/speculations.md

 **The Croton Reservoir** looms large in the Village landscape, but its exact height above Seneca Village is unclear from primary sources.
 However, the Distributing Reservoir at 42nd Street was 70 feet above sea level, or 120 feet to maximum water level assuming 50-foot retaining walls from archival photos.
 Therefore, the retaining wall for the Receiving Reservoir at Seneca Village is shown with retaining walls high enough to produce an elevation 130 feet above sea level.

 **Water supply**: Residences lacked access to the Croton Reservoir by internal plumbing.
-Primary sources indicate a well adjacent to the Mathews House and a place for animals to drink at Tanner's Spring.
+Primary sources indicate a well adjacent to the Mathews House and Tanner's Spring.
 We show dirt paths to and from Tanner's Spring as well as a staircase for residents and the Geary family to access the Croton Reservoir.

 **Streams**: The primary sources indicate a stream parallel to what is now Seventh Avenue as well as one running away from Tanner’s Spring.
 We assume these were seasonal streams and gullies depressed one to two feet below ground and surrounded by vegetation due to better growing conditions near water.